-Flow eCM Power-On Initialization Flow Description Normal Flow Sequence Sequence upon failure of a Flow Step If none of the DHCP OFFERs satisfy the criteria for requested DHCP options, the eCM MUST retry the DHCP DISCOVER process (CM1) three times using an exponential retry method (e.g., 2, 4, 8 second intervals).
+Flow eCM Power-On Initialization Flow Description Normal Flow Sequence Sequence upon failure of a Flow Step CL_V4OPTION_CCCv6, the latter is ignored.
+The eCM MUST then attempt to select amongst the DHCP OFFERs that contains the requested DHCP options.
+If none of the DHCP OFFERs satisfy the criteria for requested DHCP options, the eCM MUST retry the DHCP DISCOVER process (CM1) three times using an exponential retry method (e.g., 2, 4, 8 second intervals).
 After the retry attempt is completed, if none of the DHCP OFFERs contain the requested options, the eCM MUST select amidst one of the DHCP OFFERs.
 The eCM then sends a DHCP REQUEST message indicating the DHCPv4 server that provided the chosen DHCP OFFER.
 Within this DHCP REQUEST message the eCM MUST request the same options as the corresponding DHCP DISCOVER message (CM1).
-CM4 The chosen DHCPv4 server receiving the DHCP REQUEST sends the eCM component a DHCP ACK message to confirm the IP configuration parameters such as the IP address. respond with CM4 only after the successful completion of If there is a failure in CM4, the eCM MUST behave as specified in DOCSIS.
-The DHCP Server MUST ensure that the DHCP ACK contains all the DHCP options and sub-options previously transmitted in CM2 (DHCP OFFER).
+CM4 The chosen DHCPv4 server receiving the DHCP REQUEST sends the eCM component a DHCP ACK message to confirm the IP configuration parameters such as the IP address.
+The eCM DHCP Server MUST respond with CM4 only after the If there is a failure in CM4, the eCM MUST behave as specified in The DHCP Server MUST ensure that the DHCP ACK contains all the DHCP options and sub-options previously transmitted in CM2 (DHCP OFFER). successful completion of DOCSIS.
 If the option content of this DHCP ACK differs from the preceding DHCP OFFER, the eCM MUST treat the option content of the DHCP ACK as authoritative.
-CM3, per DOCSIS.
+DOCSIS.
 CM5- CM10 The eCM then completes the remainder of the DOCSIS specified registration sequence.
 This includes downloading the DOCSIS configuration file, requesting time of day registration, and registering with the CMTS.
 The eCM MUST complete steps CM5 - CM10, as specified in DOCSIS.
 If there is a failure in steps CM5- CM10, the eCM MUST behave as specified in DOCSIS.